 - Mucus (phlegm) in the throat (postnasal drip)

 Ragweed pollen can be hard to escape from.
-One reason why ragweed pollen creates so many issues for those with asthma and allergies is because one plant can produce up to 1 billion pollen grains.
+One reason why ragweed pollen creates so many issues for people with asthma and allergies is because one plant can produce up to 1 billion pollen grains.
 That’s a lot of pollen!

 Ragweed pollen also travels far.
 Even if you don’t live in a rural area where ragweed is likely to grow, you can still be affected by it.
 Ragweed pollen has been found as far as 400 miles out to sea and 2 miles up in the air.